YadlapalliChamundeswari/Face_Recognition_Attendence_Tracking_System/README.md

 # If you want to run this project
-Type Python manage.py runserver to run the project
+Type Python manage.py runserver in your command prompt terminal